mivuzu/rv32i-v1/README.md

 | `0x67803–0x67FFF`   | 2045-byte RX buffer (after 2045 previously stored data is overwriten)     |

 - RX bytes are ordered as received, i.e `0x67803` holds the first byte.
 TX bytes are also transferred from lowest to highest.
-- The CPU may overwrite the RX count, for example, write `0` so new data overwrites old.
+- The CPU may overwrite RX count, which results in the controller now writing data to the specified offset.
-- Baud: 115200, see `lib/hdl/uart.v` to change baud rate.
+- 115200 baud, 8N1.
+See `lib/hdl/uart.v` to change baud rate.

 ## Build & Run